 In this topic we will look at how data can be stored over time and manipulated via a database package.
 We have already seen how to use files to store small quantities of data such as our personal address book but the complexity of using files increases dramatically as the complexity of the data increases, the volume of data increases, and the complexity of the operations (searching, sorting, filtering etc).
-To overcome this several database packages exist to take care of the underlying file management and expose the data in a more abstract form which is easy to manipulate.
+To overcome this, several database packages exist to take care of the underlying file management and expose the data in an abstract form which is easy to manipulate.
 Some of these packages are simple code libraries that simplify the file operations we have already seen, examples include the pickle and shelve modules that come with Python.
-In this topic we will concentrate on more powerful packages, that are designed to handle large volumes of complex data.
+In this topic, we will concentrate on more powerful packages, that are designed to handle large volumes of complex data.

-The basic principle of a relational database is very simple.
+The basic principle of a relational database is very straightforward.
 It's simply a set of tables where a cell in one table can refer to a row in another table.
 Columns are known as fields and rows as records.

 A table holding data about employees might look like:

 We are not restricted to linking data within a single table.
 We could create another table for Salary.
 These could be related to Grade and so we get a table like:

 Now we can look up the grade of an Employee, such as John, and find that they are a Foreman, then by looking at the Salary table we can see that a Foreman is paid $60000.

 It is this ability to link table rows together in relationships that gives relational databases their name.
 Other database types include network databases, hierarchical databases and flat-file databases.
 Relational databases are by far the most common.
 (Although, a recent trend in the handling of extremely large data sets is to use NoSQL - "Not only SQL" - databases, which are often based on network or hierarchical structures.)

 We can do much more sophisticated queries too and we will look at how this is done in the next few sections.
 But before we can do that we had better create a database and insert some data.